babelsociety/website/content/blog/in-depth-economy/index.md

 The decentralized planned economy is more interesting.
 All people will contribute to the plan, increasing the amount of knowledge available and thus increasing its feasibility.
 We will focus on [participatory economics](https://en.wikipedia.org/wiki/Participatory_economics) in particular.

-In participatory economics (parecon from now on), we still have a price that it is decided according to the plan.
+In participatory economics (parecon from now on), we still have a price, which changes based on proposed production consumption while writing the plan.
 The economic power of each individual is based on how much *effort* they are willing to contribute.
 During planning, an average amount of *effort* is established, then everyone who decide to contribute more than that will be better compensated and vice versa.

 Effort in parecon is based on the amount of hours worked on what kind of activity.
-Hazardous jobs such as a mining will be graded higher and thus we can work fewer hours to reach the average sacrifice.
+Hazardous jobs such as mining will be graded higher and thus we can work fewer hours to reach the average effort.

+The whole society participate in coming up with the plan, and there are several rounds of decisions before finalizing it.

 Another important aspect is that jobs will be distributed in such a way that every person can experience different position and kind of works.
 In each period, a mix of empowering and rote work will be handed out.
 In parecon this is called a "job complex" and it is part of the plan.

 This arrangement should guarantee a more homogeneous wealth distribution when compared to market economy.

 Society in parecon is organized in councils supervising different aspects of it.
-Councils have a nested nature: the consumers council will be organized by neighborhood, city, ward, state and the nation; the workers council may be by team, units, divisions workplace and industry.
-Each person will belong to different councils.
-Parecon stay flexible on how agreements is reached in the councils and it will be up to society to decide.
+Councils have a nested structure: the consumers council will be organized by neighborhood, city, ward, state and the nation; the workers council may be organized by team, units, divisions, workplace and industry.
+Each person can belong to many councils.
+Parecon stay flexible on how agreements is reached in the councils at each level, it will be up to society to decide.
 Different methodologies may be used for different problems, for example majority vote could be used for a problem with low impact, while consensus may be used in a team to hire a new teammate.

 Ultimately the focus is to ensure that people who are impacted by decisions have a saying on it.